 Attractive silvery gray-green fronds that are clump-forming and dense, perfect for shady spots; beautiful in masses on the edges of ponds or streams

-Branford Beauty Fern's attractive ferny bipinnately compound leaves remain grayish green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Branford Beauty Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive ferny bipinnately compound leaves remain grayish green in color throughout the season.

 Branford Beauty Fern is a dense herbaceous perennial with a shapely form and gracefully arching foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.